ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 5. Wait that your IdP Metadata is approved by an IDEM Federation Operator into the metadata stream and the next steps provided by the operator itself.

-### Appendix A: Configure Attribute Filters to release the mandatory attributes to the IDEM Production Resources
+### Appendix A: Configure Attribute Filters to release the required attributes for common resources

 1. Become ROOT:
    * `sudo su -`